ZKCamp/stealthdrop-assignment/README.md

     nargo test
     ```

--   Push your changes to `main` branch of your forked repo.
+-   Push your changes to `solution` branch and create a pull request to the main branch of your forked repo.

 -   Submit your name, email and link to your forked repo [here](https://airtable.com/apppwJwKgRGomJLLY/shrlDlkFR3XZKZRmN).